davitelesfranca/planadevopschallenge1/README.md

 In deployment.yaml's line 44 the port type of service is set to NodePort, because that was created to be tested in a local enviroment. if you're using a public environment (cloud, for instance), please, change it to loadBalancer:

-From
+From:
 (...)
     type: NodePort
-To
+To:
 (...)
     type: loadBalancer

 ## Overview